survanetwork/AllSigns/README.md

 [Get the latest AllSigns artifacts (PHAR file) here](https://poggit.pmmp.io/ci/survanetwork/AllSigns/AllSigns)

 ## Creating signs
-You can create world signs to teleport the player to a world or command signs which are running a specific command when the player touches it.
+You can create world signs to teleport the player to a world or command signs which are running a specific command when a player touches it.

 ### World
-To create a world sign which teleports the player to a specific world when he is touches and is showing how many players are in the world, just create a sign like this and touch it.
+To create a world sign which teleports a player to a specific world when he touches and is showing how many players are in the world, just create a sign like this and touch it.

 ![](http://i.imgur.com/UbEQBJE.png)